-All of the values for both places remain unimpaired by the proposal.
+All values for both places remain unimpaired by the proposal.
 Ocean views from the Cottesloe Civic Centre will always be protected by virtue of the road reserves so that a number of significant ocean views will be retained permanently.

-The reduction in height of the development at 120 Marine Parade has eliminated viewshed impacts.
+Views from the terraces are now obscured by recently complete developments.
+As a consequence, the height of the development at 122 Marine Parade has no viewshed impacts.

-The redevelopment of 120 Marine Parade has a minor positive visual impact on the backdrop to the Cottesloe Beach Precinct by improving the appearance of the streetblock in which it is located, set as it is in a streetblock that generally detracts from the presentation.
+The redevelopment of 122 Marine Parade has a minor positive visual impact on the backdrop to the Cottesloe Beach Precinct by improving the appearance of the streetblock in which it is located, set as it is in a streetblock that generally detracts from the presentation.
+It will sit comfortably with the approved development at 120 Marine Parade to the south of it.

-As this impact statement demonstrates, there are no heritage impacts on State Heritage values on ether of the State Registered Places arising from the proposed development.
+As this impact statement demonstrates, there are no heritage impacts on State Heritage values on either of the State Registered Places arising from the proposed development.